samson-bakos/Wordle-Assist/README.md

 ## [Try it here!](https://wordle-cheater.streamlit.app)

-A project created purely out of spite because my fiance is better at wordle than I am.
+A project created because my fiance is better at Wordle than I am.

-This project predicts the most statistically probable solution, taking user input at each step.
+This project predicts the most statistically probable solution to a Wordle puzzle, taking user input at each step.

 It can be used in one of two ways: